mdn/content/files/en-us/web/api/file_system_api/origin_private_file_system/index.md

 ---
 title: Origin private file system
-slug: Web/API/File_System_Access_API/Origin_private_file_system
+slug: Web/API/File_System_API/Origin_private_file_system
 page-type: guide
 browser-compat: api.StorageManager.getDirectory
 ---

-{{securecontext_header}}{{DefaultAPISidebar("File System Access API")}}
+{{securecontext_header}}{{DefaultAPISidebar("File System API")}}

-The origin private file system (OPFS) is a storage endpoint provided as part of the File System Access API, which is private to the origin of the page and not visible to the user like the regular file system.
+The origin private file system (OPFS) is a storage endpoint provided as part of the File System API, which is private to the origin of the page and not visible to the user like the regular file system.
 It provides access to a special kind of file that is highly optimized for performance and offers in-place write access to its content.

 ## Working with files using the File System Access API

-Before the OPFS was available, the File System Access API already provided access to files using picker methods.
+The [File System Access API](https://wicg.github.io/file-system-access/), which extends the File System API, provides access to files using picker methods.
 As an example:

 1. {{domxref("Window.showOpenFilePicker()")}} allows the user to choose a file to access, which results in a {{domxref("FileSystemFileHandle")}} object being returned.
 2. {{domxref("FileSystemFileHandle.getFile()")}} is called to get access to the file's contents, the content is modified using {{domxref("FileSystemFileHandle.createWritable()")}} / {{domxref("FileSystemWritableFileStream.write()")}}.